carbon-language/carbon-lang/clang-tools-extra/docs/clang-rename.rst

   clang-rename rename-at options:

     -export-fixes=<filename>   - YAML file to store suggested fixes in.
-    -extra-arg=<string>        - Additional argument to append to the compiler command line -extra-arg-before=<string> - Additional argument to prepend to the compiler command line -i                         - Overwrite edited <file>s.
+    -extra-arg=<string>        - Additional argument to append to the compiler command line.
+    -extra-arg-before=<string> - Additional argument to prepend to the compiler command line.
+    -i                         - Overwrite edited <file>s.
     -new-name=<string>         - The new name to change the symbol to.
     -offset=<uint>             - Locates the symbol by offset as opposed to <line>:<column>.
-    -p=<string>                - Build path
+    -p=<string>                - Build path.
     -pl                        - Print the locations affected by renaming to stderr.
     -pn                        - Print the found symbol's name prior to renaming to stderr.